grempe/tss-rb/README.md

 ```

 The `shares` is used when recreating the secret and must be provided as an Array
-of encoded Share Strings.
+of encoded Share Byte Strings.
 You must provide at least as many shares as determined
 by the `threshold` value set when the shares were originally created.
 If you
 provide too few shares a `Tss::Error` exception will be raised.